joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

    So, if you prefer the model implemented in |msbayes|_, |pmb|_ is useful as a "safer" interface for it.

-Below we walk through all of the preamble options for the |dpp-msbayes|_ preamble.
+Below we walk through all of the options for the |dpp-msbayes|_ preamble.
 If you want to use the |msbayes|_ model with |pmb|_, please see the `msBayes documentation
 <https://docs.google.com/document/d/15heQlz60cGe6GWKcXqf1AIYMBZ6p2sKuGct-EoEHiNU/edit>`_